FengyiQuan/rust-mlops-template/README.md

 ### Simple Guessing Game

-Change into `guessing-game` directory and run `cargo run` and you should see the following output.
+Change into [`/guessing-game`](https://github.com/FengyiQuan/rust-mlops-template/tree/main/guessing-game) directory and run `cargo run` and you should see the following output.
 It allows user to guessing a number.

 ```bash
 Guess the number!